Almarch/tamaR/README.md

     - Enable the use of the automatic care feature.

-- When the game is running, play as admin:
+- Play as admin (the game must be running):

     - Click A+C buttons simultaneously to turn the sound on or off, or to set up the clock.

-- When the game is stopped, aesthetics:
+- Aesthetics (the game must be stopped):

     - Change the background for a light, square png ;

     - Switch the sprites to the P2 ones ;

-    - Dump the ROM or load a new one, which allows playing with any customized ROM ;
+    - Dump the ROM or load a new, customized one ;

     - Reset all aesthetics.

-- When the game is stopped, game state:
+- Game state (the game must be stopped):

-    - Save the game or load a previously saved game ;
+    - Save the game or load a previously saved one ;

     - Reset the game state (as the back button from the original toy).